taphos/taphos.github.io/_posts/2017-02-23-think-like-a-painter.markdown

 ### Medieval painting

 People started to copy each other and improve upon previous creations, art became more complex so rules emerged.
 At some point rules became too strict.
-In the medieval times artists could be burned alive for not respecting the rules of art.

 ![Medieval painting](/assets/article_images/2017-01/paint_medieval.jpg){:width="500px"}